Running a DAM System? Here’s an Operational Model for Success

 The final component of governance is establishing a protocol for issue tracking and resolution.
 This should involve the creation of mechanisms and tools your teams can use to identify and prioritize issues, as well as creating pathways that resolve the issue.

 Protocols should also be in place for change management.
 A DAM system is constantly changing, growing, and scaling.
 How is that process managed?
 How are milestones planned, tracked, and executed?
+When users report problems and make requests, how is their feedback gathered, ranked, fixed, and reported on?
 How are new features validated?
-How do requests and problems that users report get gathered, ranked, fixed, and reported on?
-How frequently are new features released?
-How are they communicated to users?
+How frequently are new features released, and how are they communicated to users?

 Technology: The DAM software

 What you don’t know is exactly how your DAM system should function to deliver on those goals.
-This is where technology comes in.
-Your DAM system should be configured so it can fulfill your purpose of taking on a DAM in the first place.
+This is where the technology part of the DAM operational model comes in.
+Configure your DAM system such that it fulfills your purpose, the reason you took on a DAM in the first place.

 How you use the technology entirely depends on your business objectives, users, use cases, and the value you want the system to deliver.